 Further, without changing the (unbiased) treatment efficacy point estimation in current practice, our ETZ modeling principle allows what we call Counterfactual Uncertainty Quantification (CUQ) which calculates a (typically smaller) quantified variability of an idealized counterfactual estimand instead of the factual estimand.
 We illustrate CUQ using realistic examples of BAtRM RCTs.

-A final insight from the ETZ modeling principle is as follows.
-Since $Z$ is unobservable, it needs to be estimated.
-While standard practice has been to estimate it using \textit{baseline}, more generally it can be estimated using values of a set of biomarkers (with \textit{baseline} as a special case).
-What we realized is that, with regression analysis assuming predictors are measured without error, using predictors measured with error causes a so-called \textit{attenuation} in estimating treatment effects.
-Fortunately, after careful analysis, we discovered that \textit{counterfactual} point estimation is always unbiased for traditional medicine.
-As long as efficacy is defined as averaged over the population, \textit{counterfactual} point estimation is also unbiased for targeted therapies as shown in Section \ref{sec:CFEUnbiased}.
-However, all approaches (including our real human self-controlling as well as the ``digital twins'' approach) should be aware of the limitation that predicting treatment effect in \emph{subgroups} may have bias, if one or more of the biomarker values are measured with error, as shown in Section \ref{sec:CFbiased}.
+A final insight from the ETZ modeling principle is that, since $Z$ is unobservable, it must be estimated.
+While \textit{baseline} is often used, $Z$ can more generally be estimated from a set of biomarkers.
+However, when predictors are measured with error, standard regression analysis leads to \textit{attenuation} of treatment effect estimates.
+Fortunately, we found that \textit{counterfactual} point estimation remains unbiased for traditional medicine.
+For targeted therapies, it is also unbiased, as long as efficacy is defined as population-averaged (see Section~\ref{sec:CFEUnbiased}).
+That said, all methods including our self-controlled human design and digital twins—should note that subgroup-level effect estimation may be biased if biomarkers are measured with error (see Section~\ref{sec:CFbiased}).